 Life for CIDP patients

 Many patients are also advised to join support groups if they are experiencing depression due to their physical limitations.
-You may need to rely on relatives, close friends or even medical professionals to help with daily activities due to limited mobility.
+You may need to rely on relatives, close friends, or even medical professionals to help with daily activities due to limited mobility.

-If you or someone close to you has recently been diagnosed with CIDP, know that you are not alone, and that treatment is available.
+If you or someone close to you has recently been diagnosed with CIDP, know that you are not alone and that treatment is available.
 Seek treatment immediately and look out for relapses to help minimize the impact of this disease.